AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 {sample}BCT\_TreeMap\_10{sample}

-Some tooltip settings can be defined through the data.
+Some tooltip settings can be set in the data.
 For more information see [Tooltip](../Common_Settings/Tooltip) tutorial.

 ### Color Range